 * You are looking for a quick-bite, at an inexpensive place.

-* You want to hang-out at a place which is cheerful and happy.
+* You want to hang-out at a place that is cheerful and happy.

 Steer clear, if:

-* You are looking for peace and quite, a meditative space to converse with your-self.
+* You are looking for peace and quiet, a meditative space to converse with yourself.

 * You are looking for a gourmet affair.